QED1224/Toontown-Resources/README.md

 May 21st 2017

--Need to add logfile for Cog total damages
 -Need to clarify variance on doodles in estate

 -Need to actually add list of all toontask recovery rates